 The arguments raised by the FTC commissioners regarding the FTC’s authority to promulgate such a rule will likely be a heavily debated topic, subject to potential legal challenges.
 However, until and unless overturned, the FTC ban on non-competes will take effect within 120 days.

 Following the effective date, there will be significant changes to the competitive market impacting employers and workers alike.
-Most importantly, employers have an affirmative responsibility to do the following within 120 days:
+Provided that the FTC ban is not overturned, employers will have an affirmative responsibility to do the following:

 In light of the FTC’s recent decision, it would be prudent for employers to evaluate their existing agreements and practices moving forward.
 Employers should tailor employment agreements so as to ensure that they properly protect their intellectual property, trade secrets, and confidential information, while also remaining complainant with the new rule.